-In addition, the result was similar with Ahmad et al., (2015) who stated that the relation between transformational leadership style and organizational commitment is significant.
+In the same line, the results from this study were supported by Lee (2004) In addition, the result was similar with Ahmad et al., ??2015) who stated that the relation between transformational leadership style and organizational commitment is significant.
 This finding is consistent with results of previous research (Cemaloglu, et al., 2012).
 The finding also revealed that the relationship between transactional leadership and organizational commitment is significant.
 The finding is also supported by the previous researches results (Yavirach, 2012 and Madanipour, 2013).